kpostreich/WAS-Automation/docs/lab1-v1.6-was-automation-tgf-NOAPPENDIX-RESERVE ENV.md

 	<br>

-7. Get the **api-key** that will be used to authenticate the WebSphere Application Server servers and Liberty servers during the registration process.
+7. Get the **api-key** that will be used to authenticate the WebSphere Application Server and Liberty servers during the registration process.
 Save it to a file named “/opt/IBM/WebSphere/api-key.txt”

         oc -n websphere-automation get secret automation-secure-metering-apis-encrypted-tokens -o jsonpath='{.data.automation-secure-metering-apis-sa}' | base64 -d > /opt/IBM/WebSphere/api-key.txt; echo >> /opt/IBM/WebSphere/api-key.txt